leonardfarringtonjr/PORTFOLIO/README.md

 - Public
     - assets
     - build
+    - frontend
+        - assets -> contains all the assets for the frontend
     - **.htaccess**
     - **favicon.ico**
     - **index.php** -> when your app is loaded, this is the first file your browser loads